Michael Reiss

-Michael J. Reiss (born 1960) is a British bioethicist, educator, and journalist.
-He is also an Anglican priest.
+Michael J. Reiss (born 1960) is a British bioethicist, educator, journalist, and Anglican priest.
 Reiss is professor of science education at the Institute of Education, University College London, where he is assistant director, research and development.

 Family

 Reiss's father was an obstetrician; his mother, a midwife.
 His father was Jewish; his mother, an agnostic.
 Reiss had a secular upbringing in north London.